BlackLanzer/Feature-based-image-classificator/docs/usage.md

 **Training and testing**

-Once you've set the input codebook file, use the dropdown to select an *Images histogram creation method*, which can be *Bag of Words* or *Fisher Vector*.
+Once you've set the input codebook file, use the dropdown to select an *Images histogram creation method*, which can be *Bag of Words* or *Fisher Vector* (not for ORB).

 Click on *Train SVM* to start the process.